-- In 2017, almost half of American households lived paycheck to paycheck.
+In 2017, almost half of the American households lived paycheck to paycheck.

 This statistic is based on research carried out by MarketWatch in 2017 and it highlights the fact that most Americans are not ready for emergency expenses, since 19% of people had 0 saved in case of an emergency, whereas 31% of US citizens had less than $500 saved for this purpose.

 Financial Stress Statistics